Spectre-06/Spectre-06/README.md

-Hey, I'm Connor, also known as Spectre.
+Hey, I'm Connor
 I am looking to grow as a developer and eventually get jobs in the software design field, (FAANG mainly).
-I'm learning Python and JavaScript through high school classes and at-home experimentation.
-Eventually, I want to learn languages such as c++, so that I can modify games that I love.
+I know Python, Java, and C#, and I am looking to extend out to other languages such as JS and C++